 If you’ve a series of incredibly un-engaging learning questions, why not use incredibly engaging gameshow-like microlearning to present them.
 In this example of great microlearning, learners can earn points depending on which questions they answer and how fast they answer them.
 Offering prizes to the best performers (or teams of learners) provides further motivation.

 The K.I.S.S. method of design and implementation is always worth bearing in mind – Keep It Simple, Stupid.
 So why not test learners’ grey matter by making them remember things using one of the oldest children’s games around?

 Many organisations will have heavily invested in training content already.
 One of the great things about microlearning is that it can be used to augment existing programs and infrastructure.
 By utilising engaging templates (by uploading existing content and questions to them) you can easily create highly-engaging microlessons that are fun and very effective.

 You may be interested in our article on microlearning videos.
 Click here to check it out or copy the link, https://www.edapp.com/blog/microlearning-videos-types-of-learning/.

 Want more great microlearning?

 Great microlearning typically sees eLearning course completion rates soar from under 20% to well over 80% – and that’s before adding games and incentives.
 If you’d like to know more about implementing it at your organisation, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.